startsiden/insecure_content/README.md

 nagios check for insecure content on a webpage

-either you need python-selenium from jessie-backport and node install -g phantomjs:
+either you need python-selenium from jessie-backports and node install -g phantomjs:

     ./check_http_insecure_content https://www.abcnyheter.no/